DiSSCo/SDR/galaxy-workflow/README.md

 Each tool has as input an OpenDS JSON object, updates the OpenDS JSON object, and outputs a modified OpenDS object.

-A working example is provided - [sdr-example](https://github.com/DiSSCo/SDR/tree/galaxy-workflow/galaxy-workflow/tools/sdr-example)
+A working example is provided [sdr-example](https://github.com/DiSSCo/SDR/tree/galaxy-workflow/galaxy-workflow/tools/sdr-example), to be cloned for each tool in the SDR prototype.

 The tool validates the OpenDS object against the OpenDS schema, as defined in the environment variable SDR_OPENDS_SCHEMA.